Folliculitis

 Treatment

-The goal is to treat the irritation and underlying cause.
+The goal of treatment is reduce the irritation and help the underlying cause.
 Options may be:

 Medications